 Spiced Drambuie Millionaire's Shortbread

-Spoil yourself and your guests with these decadent millionaire’s shortbreads.
-A buttery pastry base, with a caramel centre and topped with chocolate, this recipe is infused with Drambuie and the perfect fifth course to celebrate Burn’s Night.
+Spoil your guests with these decadent millionaire’s shortbreads.
+A buttery pastry base, with a caramel centre and topped with chocolate, this recipe is infused with Drambuie and the perfect way to celebrate Burn’s Night.

 - Preparation Time25 minutes

 - 200g plain flour

 - 1 tsp ground cinnamon

 - 200g butter